ceglabsagarshinde/COA1_GENE/README.md

 COA1 is a four exonic gene that regulates cytochrome c oxidase assembly.
 Other names include Cytochrome C Oxidase Assembly Factor 1 Homolog, C7orf44, and MITRAC15 (mitochondrial translation regulation assembly intermediate of cytochrome c oxidase complex) complex.
 The code and data provided in this project are part of the below manuscript.
 The scripts and data are organized to ensure the integrity, credibility, and replicability of the results reported.
 However, the goal of this repository is not to release a fully automated pipeline and is beyond the scope of this manuscript.
 A pre-publication pre-print of the same is available here: https://www.biorxiv.org/content/10.1101/2021.06.09.447812v1

-# Recurrent erosion of COA1/MITRAC15 demonstrates gene dispensability in oxidative phosphorylation
+# Recurrent erosion of COA1/MITRAC15 exemplifies gene dispensability in oxidative phosphorylation
  Sagar Sharad Shinde1, Sandhya Sharma1, Lokdeep Teekas1, Ashutosh Sharma1, Nagarjun Vijay1

 1Computational Evolutionary Genomics Lab, Department of Biological Sciences, IISER Bhopal, Bhauri, Madhya Pradesh, India